stackrox/stackrox/README.md

 ## Quick Installation via Helm

 StackRox offers quick installation via Helm Charts.
-Follow the [Helm Installation Guide](https://helm.sh/docs/intro/install/) to get `helm` CLI on your system.
+Follow the [Helm Installation Guide](https://helm.sh/docs/intro/install/) to get the `helm` CLI on your system.

 First, add the [stackrox/helm-charts/opensource](https://github.com/stackrox/helm-charts/tree/main/opensource) repository to Helm.
 ```sh
 helm repo add stackrox https://raw.githubusercontent.com/stackrox/helm-charts/main/opensource/
 ```

 To see all available Helm charts in the repo run (you may add the option `--devel` to show non-release builds as well)
 ```sh
 helm search repo stackrox
 ```

-In order to install stackrox-central-services you will need a secure password.
+To install stackrox-central-services, you will need a secure password.
 This password will be needed later when creating an init bundle.
 ```sh
 openssl rand -base64 20 | tr -d '/=+' > stackrox-admin-password.txt
 ```
 From here you can install stackrox-central-services to get Central and Scanner components deployed on your cluster.
 Note that you need only one deployed instance of stackrox-central-services even if you plan to secure multiple clusters.
 ```sh
 helm install -n stackrox --create-namespace stackrox-central-services stackrox/stackrox-central-services --set central.adminPassword.value="$(cat stackrox-admin-password.txt)"
 ```
 If you're deploying StackRox on a small node like a local development cluster, run the following command to reduce StackRox resource requirements.
 Keep in mind that these reduced resource settings are not suited for a production setup.
 ```sh
 helm upgrade -n stackrox stackrox-central-services stackrox/stackrox-central-services \